2001: A Space Odyssey: Plot

-While Frank is outside the ship to replace the antenna unit, HAL takes control of his pod, setting him adrift.
-Dave takes another pod to rescue Frank.
+While Poole is floating away from his pod to replace the antenna unit, HAL takes control of the pod and attacks him, sending Poole tumbling away from the ship with a severed air line.
+Bowman takes another pod to rescue Poole.
 While he is outside, HAL turns off the life support functions of the crewmen in suspended animation, killing them.
-When Dave returns to the ship with Frank's body, HAL refuses to let him back in, stating that their plan to deactivate him jeopardises the mission.
-Dave releases Frank's body and, despite not having a spacesuit helmet, exits his pod, crosses the vacuum and opens the ship's emergency airlock manually.
-He goes to HAL's processor core and begins disconnecting HAL's circuits, despite HAL begging him not to.
-When the disconnection is complete, a prerecorded video by Heywood plays, revealing that the mission's objective is to investigate the radio signal sent from the monolith to Jupiter.
+When Bowman returns to the ship with Poole's body, HAL refuses to let him back in, stating that their plan to deactivate him jeopardises the mission.
+Bowman releases Poole's body and opens the ship's emergency airlock with his remote manipulators.
+Lacking a helmet for his spacesuit, he positions his pod carefully so that when he jettisons the pod's door, he is propelled by the escaping air across the vacuum into Discovery's airlock.
+He enters HAL's processor core and begins disconnecting most of HAL's circuits, ignoring HAL's pleas to stop.
+When he is finished, a prerecorded video by Heywood Floyd plays, revealing that the mission's actual objective is to investigate the radio signal sent from the monolith to Jupiter.

-At Jupiter, Dave finds a third, much larger monolith orbiting the planet.
+At Jupiter, Bowman finds a third, much larger monolith orbiting the planet.
 He leaves Discovery in an EVA pod to investigate.
-He is pulled into a vortex of coloured light and observes bizarre cosmological phenomena and strange landscapes of unusual colours as he passes by.
-Finally he finds himself in a large neoclassical bedroom where he sees, and then becomes, older versions of himself: first standing in the bedroom, middle-aged and still in his spacesuit, then dressed in leisure attire and eating dinner, and finally as an old man lying in bed.
-A monolith appears at the foot of the bed, and as Dave reaches for it, he is transformed into a foetus enclosed in a transparent orb of light floating in space above the Earth.
+He is pulled into a vortex of coloured light and observes bizarre astronomical phenomena and strange landscapes of unusual colours as he passes by.
+Finally, he finds himself in a large neoclassical bedroom where he sees, then becomes, older versions of himself: first standing in the bedroom, middle-aged and still in his spacesuit, then dressed in leisure attire and eating dinner, and finally as an old man lying in bed.
+A monolith appears at the foot of the bed, and as Bowman reaches for it, he is transformed into a foetus enclosed in a transparent orb of light, which afterwards floats in space above the Earth.